raleel/cfi-srd-pt/0009_Magic.md

 ---
 ##  Spell Casting Requirements

-All spellcasters are assumed to use ritual words and gestures to aid in the focusing of Concentration required for their proper incantation.
+All spellcasters are assumed to use ritual words and gestures to aid in the focuCanto of Concentration required for their proper incantation.

 The caster must have previously memorized the spell to be cast and must have the requisite number of Magic Points remaining.
 Attempting to cast a spell with insufficient Magic Points means that the spell simply does not work.